sdsc-complecs/linux-scheduler/README.md

 exist, and how they work — using the Linux scheduler as our reference implementation and testbed.
 You will also learn how to interact with the Linux scheduler on your personal computer by running a series of example exercises intended to teach you about the most fundamental aspects of scheduling, including turning foreground processes into background ones and controlling their priority relative to the other processes running on your system.

+# Before you begin

-To complete the exercises covered in Part I, you will need access to a computer with either:
+To complete the exercises covered in this tutorial, you will need access to a computer with either:
 - a Linux operating system (OS);
 - a [Unix-like](https://en.wikipedia.org/wiki/Unix-like) OS such as [macOS](https://en.wikipedia.org/wiki/MacOS);
 - a Linux-compatible OS environment such as the [Windows Subsystem for Linux (WSL)](https://en.wikipedia.org/wiki/VirtualBox); or